-Prerequisite: BUS 131 or consent of instructor Credit: 3 semester hours
+Prerequisite: BUS 131 or consent of instructor

-Internship in Business Administration IAI: None
+Internship in Business Administration

 Internship in Business Administration recognizes that participation in a work setting can provide a significant educational experience beyond what can be accomplished in a formal classroom.
 This course provides supervised occupational experience in business administration.
 The student will identify an area of career emphasis which should relate to the student's intended career objective.

 A training plan will be developed by the student, the faculty coordinator, and the cooperating employment supervisor.
 The internship site is to be arranged by the student.

 A maximum of six semester hours of credit can be earned in this course or a combination of this course and an independent study course.

 Prerequisite: Completion of 30 semester hours of credit in the Business Administration curriculum at Rock Valley College.
-Credit: 1-6 semester hours businesses and governments.
-Prerequisite: MTH 096A or MTH 096S or MTH 094 with a grade of "C" or higher, and ATG 110.
-Credit: 3 semester hours